One of the best things about reading is serendipitously stumbling from one author or book to another.

 One of the topics which has benefited me the most to study in my life has been the subject of boundaries.
 Sometimes I’ve failed miserably, but it is good to be aware of boundaries and understand how to set them and stick by them.
 Boundaries are a particularly healthy thing in relationships, because they allow us to be loving, and vulnerable, and courageous but also not allow others to injure us or allow us to injure ourselves.

 Be Gold, Not Copper.
-This means that we should care deeply and about and love others (gold), but we don’t have to let them sink their anxiousness and problems into our psyche (copper).
+This means that we should care deeply and love others (be like gold), but we don’t have to let them sink their anxiousness and problems into our psyche (like copper).

 Without the kind of negative empathy Friedman talks about, the anxiety to change is thrown back on to the stressed or anxious one.
 This is a good thing if the person deals with it correctly.
 With nowhere else to turn a move towards maturity can happen.
 Most organizational or personal problems can be dealt with in a constructive way if we learn to gather the resources we need within ourselves or with the help of others, and then come to a resolution and move forward.